 RED III includes measures designed to encourage the shift from annual to hourly-matched certificates.
 It clarifies the unit size GOs can be split into, setting a standard proportion of 1 MWh which can be issued in smaller fractions.

-Any fraction of the 1 MWh standard be a multiple of 1 Wh, a provision that could speed up the shift to GOs that have hourly, or even half-hourly timestamps.
+Any fraction of the 1 MWh standard be a multiple of 1 Wh, a provision that could speed up the shift to certificates that have hourly, or even half-hourly timestamps.
 Adoption of these granular GOs will make it easier to correlate the purchase of clean energy to the actual time the energy was used by the business.

 RED III also places time restrictions on GOs, limiting sale or purchase to within 12 months of ‘the production of an energy unit.’
-Buyers will have 18 months to cancel (i.e. redeem) their GOs, after which they expire.
+Buyers will have 18 months to cancel (i.e. redeem) their certificates, after which they expire.

 To facilitate these changes, Europe's Association of Issuing Bodies (AIB) is updating its European Energy Certificate System (EECS) framework to make it easier for national GO issuing bodies to create, transfer and redeem hourly certificates.